sidaw/nbsvm/README.md

   and p>>n.
-- Despite a number of highly cited papers that experimented on these same datasets, I'm unsure if any of the complicated, deep learning models today are doing significantly more than bag of words.
+- Despite a number of highly cited papers that experimented on these same datasets, I'm unsure if any of the complicated, deep learning models today are doing significantly more than bag of words on these datasets.
-  Available compute power, engineering competence in addition to that no one tries very hard anymore pushing other models to the available compute power are some causes for concern.
+  Available compute power, engineering competence in addition to that no one tries very hard anymore pushing other models to the available compute power / hardware are some reasons for concern.
 - These models run in few seconds or less, and behaves predictably for a different test distribution.
 - Another [example](http://arxiv.org/abs/1512.02167) of bag of words going strong in 2015.